 6. Accept or decline your award(s).
 You will be issued an award letter one to two weeks after beginning your program.
 You need to either accept or decline the funds available to you and return the form to our Financial Aid Office by the indicated due date via email, fax, or U.S. mail.

-Kansas Nurse Educator Services Scholarship is awarded to MSN students who agree to teach in a nurse education program at a Kansas postsecondary educational institution.
+Kansas Nurse Educator Service Scholarship is awarded to MSN students who are Kansas residents and agree to teach in a nurse education program at a Kansas postsecondary educational institution.
 Recipients will teach one year for each year of assistance.

 Outside Scholarships: Baker’s quarterly Outside Scholarship Newsletter lists many scholarship opportunities.

 Federal Direct Stafford Unsubsidized Loans are not based on need.
 The interest rate is fixed, and Interest accrues while you are in school.
 You have the option of paying the interest while you’re in school or having it added to the principle when you go into repayment.
 A FAFSA is required annually.

 Federal Direct Graduate PLUS Loans have a fixed interest rate, which accrues after funds are disbursed.
 They can be deferred as long as you are enrolled at least half time.
 The interest is added to the principle.
 A FAFSA is required annually.

 Alternative Loans: A variety of alternative private credit-based student loans are available.
 Information about these loans is available from Baker’s Financial Aid Office.